bacover/OpenVINOInstall/VisionAccelerator_Install_2018R5.md

 <p>You should see <code>DIAGNOSTIC_PASSED</code> before proceeding to the next steps.</p>
 	</li>
 </ol>
-<h2><a id="program a bitstream" name="program a bitstream"></a>5.
+<h2><a id="program a bitstream" name="program a bitstream"></a>3.
 Program a Bitstream</h2>

 <p>The bitstream you program should correspond to the topology you want to deploy.
 In this section, you program a SqueezeNet bitstream and deploy the classification sample with a SqueezeNet model that you used the Model Optimizer to convert in the demo above.</p>

 <p class="note"><strong>IMPORTANT</strong>: Only use bitstreams from the installed version of the Intel Distribution of OpenVINO toolkit.
 Bitstreams from older versions of the OpenVINO™ toolkit are incompatible with later versions of the Intel Distribution of OpenVINO toolkit.
-For example, you cannot use the <code>1-0-1_A10DK_FP16_Generic</code> bitstream, when the Intel Distribution of OpenVINO toolkit supports the <code>2-0-1_A10DK_FP16_Generic bitstream</code>.</p>
+For example, you cannot use the <code>1-0-1_A10DK_FP16_Generic</code> bitstream, when the Intel Distribution of OpenVINO toolkit supports the <code>2-0-1_A10DK_FP16_Generic</code> bitstream.</p>

 <p>Depending on how many bitstreams you selected, there are different folders for each FPGA card type which were downloaded in the Intel Distribution of OpenVINO package:</p>

 <ul>
-	<li>For the Intel® Arria 10GX Developer Kit FPGA, the pre-trained bitstreams are in the <code>/opt/intel/computer_vision_sdk/bitstreams/a10_devkit_bitstreams</code> directory.
-This demo uses a SqueezeNet bitstream with low precision for the classification sample.</li>
 	<li>For the Intel® Vision Accelerator Design with Intel® Arria® 10 FPGA the pre-trained bistreams are in <code>/opt/intel/computer_vision_sdk/bitstreams/a10_vision_design_bitstreams</code>.
 This demo uses a SqueezeNet bitstream with low precision for the classification sample.</li>
 </ul>